 I became a whitewater river guide the year I held my last j-o-b.
 That would be 1992.
 It was a rocky beginning at guide school and in my new path with self-employment, but the river has more than made up for that in life-long lessons since then that are true on and off the water.

 To get down the river, I have to use the right commands at the right times.
 To be a guide is to speak up often, loudly, and con ganas.
 Your voice and your experience are your most important assets.
 Just like a car, the raft can go in five directions.
-Paddle forward, back paddle, right turn, and left turn.
-In many ways, the most important command and direction is: STOP!
+Forward, back, right turn, and left turn.
+In many ways, the most important command is the fifth: STOP!
 This allows for the pause necessary to change direction, to celebrate success, to catch your breath, and to drink water.
 People tend to wonder ‘why you would paddle backwards on a moving river’?
 For the same reason we do we do this on land.
 Sometimes the best plan is to pull away from danger rather than hit it head on.
 This can be a person, a work situation, a group or even sometimes a family drama.

 More than anything, as a guide my goal is to stay in the current.
 It is the true meaning of going with the flow, connecting with the river’s knowledge of the most efficient path to your destination.
 My most important tool to stay in the current is the guide paddle, which has a longer handle and blade.
 I am the rudder, quietly moving the raft or course-correcting my paddlers to create even power on both sides.
 On and off the water, it is important to exert enough effort – not too much and not too little.
 This is rarely obvious and requires us to know our tendencies and course-correct regularly.